 What you get in return for that extra dinero is moderate-to-significant energy efficiency, again depending on the equipment and technology chosen.

-If you have any questions regarding the new standards and what it means for your home, discuss with your plumber or plumbing contractor.
-Some plumbers even specialize in “water heaters.”
+If you have any questions regarding the new standards and what they mean or your home, discuss them with your plumber or plumbing contractor when they make a house call to examine your existing water heater.
+If to have specific needs, there are plumbers who specialize in “water heater” service and installation.

 So you like the idea of adding a water softener at your house.
 Now what?

 In this post we look at installing and maintaining a water softener.